 - How to change the order of Apple Watch faces

-In order to get started with your personalized shortcut for Apple Watch running watchOS 7, follow the easy step-by-step below.
+To get started with your personalized shortcut for Apple Watch, follow the easy step-by-step instructions below.

-- Go Ahead and tap on the ‘…’ to add in a name for your shortcut.
+- You may need to first tap on the ‘…’ to add in a name for your shortcut.

 - You can also change the logo for the shortcut by choosing from various colors and glyphs in this Shortcuts Detail screen by tapping on the icon next to the name.

-- Tap on ‘+Add Action’ to get started
+- Now, it’s time to add actions to your new shortcut.
+Tap on ‘+Add Action‘ to get started.

-- In our example, we will choose ‘Set Watch Face’
+- In our example, we choose ‘Set Watch Face‘

-- Now, Tap on ‘Face’ and choose your desired Watch Face.
-In this example, we will pick up Activity Digital.
-The idea is that when we launch this shortcut, it will bring up the activity digital face on the Watch and start playing the podcast.
+- In this example, we use Activity Digital.
+The idea is that when we launch this shortcut, it brings up the activity digital face on the Watch and starts playing a podcast.

 - Next, add in another shortcut action by tapping on ‘+‘

-- Now your newly created Shortcut is going to be made available under ‘All Shortcuts’ screen
+- Your newly created Shortcut will be available under the ‘All Shortcuts’ screen.

-Now that you have designed and set up the shortcut on your iPhone and marked it as Apple Watch ready’, let’s move to Apple Watch side of things.
+Now that you have designed and set up the shortcut on your iPhone and marked it as Apple Watch ready’, let’s move to the Apple Watch side.

-- On your Apple Watch app screen, tap on Shortcuts app icon to get started
+- On your Apple Watch app screen, tap on the Shortcuts app icon to start.

-2. Confirm that the newly created shortcut shows up on your Apple Watch
+2. Confirm that the newly created shortcut appears on your Apple Watch.

-From here you can tap on the shortcut to get it started or say ‘Hey Siri RunTime’.
-The simple shortcut will change your Apple Watch face to ‘Digital Activity’ and start playing the selected podcast on your paired AirPods.
+The simple shortcut changes your Apple Watch face to ‘Digital Activity’ and starts playing the selected podcast on your paired AirPods.